T20X/notes/C++Conversions.md

 - The left operand of >> or >>=

     These operators treat signed and unsigned quantities differently when performing a shift operation.
 For signed quantities, shifting a quantity right causes the sign bit to be propagated into the vacated bit positions.
+Right-shift on signed integral types is an arithmetic right shift, which performs sign-extension.
+For example,
+sint32 word = (10000000 00000000 00000000 00000000);
+word >>= 16;
+will cause this
+(11111111 11111111 10000000 00000000)
    For unsigned quantities, the vacated bit positions are zero-filled.
+Like this (00000000 00000000 10000000 00000000)

 ### signed to unsgined